agoutsmedt/website/content/en/post/2023-11-27-scraping-boe/index.en.markdown

 ## Scraping Minutes Metadata

-Thanks to the URLs of the minutes, we have the dates of the minutes.
+Thanks to the URLs of the minutes, we have the year of the minutes.
 Let’s focus on the minutes of 2023.

 ``` r
 minutes_urls <- minutes_urls %>%